gitkraken/vscode-gitlens/README.md

 - Provides easy access to the following comparison commands via the `Command Palette` as well as in context via the many provided quick pick menus

-- Adds a _Directory Compare Working Tree with..._ command (`gitlens.diffDirectory`) to open the configured Git difftool to compare the working tree with the selected branch or tag
+- Adds a _Directory Compare Working Tree with..._ command (`gitlens.diffDirectory`) to open the configured Git difftool to compare the working tree with the selected reference

-- Adds a _Compare HEAD with Branch or Tag..._ command (`gitlens.diffHeadWithBranch`) to compare the index (HEAD) with the selected branch or tag
+- Adds a _Compare HEAD with..._ command (`gitlens.diffHeadWith`) to compare the index (HEAD) with the selected reference

-- Adds a _Compare Working Tree with Branch or Tag..._ command (`gitlens.diffWorkingWithBranch`) to compare the working tree with the selected branch or tag
+- Adds a _Compare Working Tree with..._ command (`gitlens.diffWorkingWith`) to compare the working tree with the selected reference

-- Adds an _Open Changes with Branch or Tag..._ command (`gitlens.diffWithBranch`) to compare the current file with the same file on the selected branch or tag
+- Adds an _Open Changes with..._ command (`gitlens.diffWithRef`) to compare the current file with the same file on the selected reference

 - Adds an _Open Changes with Next Revision_ command (`gitlens.diffWithNext`) with a shortcut of `alt+.` to compare the current file/diff with the next commit revision